 Schedule (ET) and synopses from the TCM website:

 6:00 AM BOOM TOWN (1940) Friends become rivals when they strike-it-rich in oil.
-Dir.: Jack Conway.
-Cast: Clark Gable, Spencer Tracy, Claudette Colbert.
+Director: Jack Conway.
+Cast: Clark Gable.
+Claudette Colbert.
+Spencer Tracy.
+Hedy Lamarr.
 Black and white.
 119 min.

 8:00 AM THE SECRET HEART (1946) A recent widow tries to help her emotionally disturbed stepdaughter.
-Dir.: Robert Z. Leonard.
+Director: Robert Z. Leonard.
 Cast: Claudette Colbert, Walter Pidgeon, June Allyson.
 Black and white.
 97 min.

 8:00 PM MIDNIGHT (1939) An unemployed showgirl poses as Hungarian royalty to infiltrate Parisian society.
-Dir.: Mitchell Leisen.
+Director: Mitchell Leisen.
 Cast: Claudette Colbert, Don Ameche, John Barrymore.
+Mary Astor.
 Black and white.
 94 min.

 11:30 PM IT HAPPENED ONE NIGHT (1934) A newspaperman tracks a runaway heiress on a madcap cross-country tour.
-Dir.: Frank Capra.
+Director: Frank Capra.
 Cast: Clark Gable, Claudette Colbert, Walter Connolly.
 Black and white.
 105 min.

 1:30 AM SINCE YOU WENT AWAY (1944) A mother and wife struggle to cope while her husband is off serving in World War II.
-Dir.: John Cromwell.
-Cast: Claudette Colbert, Jennifer Jones, Joseph Cotten.
+Director: John Cromwell.
+Cast: Claudette Colbert.
+Jennifer Jones.
+Shirley Temple.
+Joseph Cotten.
+Robert Walker.
+Agnes Moorehead.
+Monty Woolley.
+Hattie McDaniel.
 Black and white.
 177 min.

-4:30 AM OUTPOST IN MALAYA (1952) A plantation owner's marriage is tested by a bandit attack.
-Dir.: Ken Annakin.
+4:30 AM OUTPOST IN MALAYA (1952) A plantation owner’s marriage is tested by a bandit attack.
+Director: Ken Annakin.
 Cast: Claudette Colbert, Jack Hawkins, Anthony Steel.
 Black and white.
 91 min.